Depression

 There are people you haven’t met yet and things you haven’t done.

-In some way this experience is preparing you for greater things to come.
+In some way, this experience is preparing you for greater things to come.

 You will have a unique compassion and understanding for the suffering of others.

-*Revised September 2024
+*Revised December 2024

 Jo Anne's Place Staff